 • Has already been shared by a ton of other people.

-There are plenty of ways to study digital content as a whole, but try drilling down to what’s working in your specific niche.
+There are plenty of ways to study digital content as a whole, but try drilling down to what type of link bait is working in your specific niche.

 If you’re a personal injury lawyer specializing in car accidents, find out what other car accident lawyers are already posting.